 shasum of decompressed object files

-This happens because Git uses something called content-based addressing, meaning it names its object files based on their content.
-This method of naming files by their content is what we call content-based addressing, and it’s one of the reasons Git is also known as a content-addressable filesystem.
+This happens because Git names its object files based on their content.
+This method of naming files by their content is what we call content-based addressing i.e. name of the file is derived based on its content, and it’s one of the reasons Git is also known as a content-addressable filesystem.

 Now, let’s break down what just happened when we made that commit and see if we can replicate the hashes ourselves.
 Creating a Git commit happens in two stages: staging and committing.
 But for simplicity, we’ll treat these two steps as one.
 (If you’re curious about why Git uses a staging area, you can read more about it here.)